Protein engineering services

 Can you engineer enzymes for industrial applications? +

 Yes.
-Ranomics has optimized enzymes for thermostability, catalytic activity, substrate specificity, and expression yield using directed evolution and DMS.
+Ranomics has optimized enzymes for thermostability, catalytic activity, substrate specificity, and expression yield using directed evolution, DMS, and AI-guided design.
 We work with industrial biotech clients on food-grade enzymes, biocatalysts, and biosynthetic pathway components.

 What deliverables do I receive from a protein engineering project? +